 You’ll learn the Finesse Massage Technique during 6 days of training.
-Class is held from 1 pm to 5 pm daily.
+Classes are held from 1 pm to 5 pm.

 Since workshops are held in the afternoons, you will be able to explore the surrounding areas daily.
 We suggest you bring your family!
 There are activities for all ages.
 Enjoy hiking, horseback riding, mountain biking, swimming, hot-tubbing, fishing, shopping, and more!

 Cost for the class and certification is $950.
 Food and lodging are not included.
-Dao House offers a discount rate for class participants.
+Dao House, in Estes Park, offers a discount rate for class participants.
 You may also choose to share a room with another class participant for further savings.

 This class is NCBTMB approved.
 You will earn 24 CEs towards board certification.